Equine Supported Wellness

 We run a variety of different ESW programs throughout the year.
 Below you will find our core programs.
 If you would like more information on upcoming groups, visits our Equine Supported Wellness Facebook page.
 Please note that all registrations for our Spring ESW programs close on March 15th and all Fall registrations close on June 30th.
 Spaces are limited.

-For up to date ESW information, visit our facebook page: www.facebook.com/equinesupportedwellness
+For up current ESW information, visit our website: www.equinesupportedwellness.ca or visit our facebook page: www.facebook.com/equinesupportedwellness

 ESW Therapeutic Groups